What is the Difference Between An Air Conditioner and A Heat Pump?

 When you flip a switch, instead of gathering heat from the inside, the heat pump will gather heat from the outside.
 The heat it gathers will then be brought inside, making your home hotter.
 In other words, it’s a reverse process.
 This happens because the refrigerant already works in reverse while maintaining the same cycle.

-It’s actually pretty cool because, during the colder months, you can use a heat pump to heat your home—no need for you to install another heating system.
+It’s actually pretty cool because, during the colder months, you can use a heat pump to heat your home.
 But does this mean that you’ll just buy a heat pump and have a 2-in-1 solution?
 Or is buying both an air conditioner and a heater right for you?

 Well, let’s try to weigh whether the heat pump or air conditioner is right for you…